 Chronic Kidney Disease

 Chronic kidney disease (CKD) is mainly a problem in older cats.
 Generally, by the time symptoms of kidney failure develop, the damage has been happening for months or even years.
-Some early signs of kidney failure like poor haircoat and weight loss mirror what can occur naturally with aging.
+Some early signs of kidney failure, like poor coat health and weight loss, mirror what can occur naturally with aging.
 With CKD, the kidneys filter less efficiently.
-Cats produce more urine, and it is more dilute.
+Cats produce more urine, and it is more diluted.
 Cats usually drink more to compensate for the increased fluid loss.